NixOS/rfcs/rfcs/0138-rfc-repos.md

 - There's no line-comment view anymore (the "Files changed" tab for PR's), where you can see the entire proposal and all (up-to-date) line comments.
 - Commenting on an RFC won't automatically subscribe you to updates anymore.
 - Less separation between RFC authors and reviewers with edit suggestions, making it harder to decide who may be a shepherd, since authors can't be shepherds.
+- Force pushes won't be visible anymore in the history.
+  - Force pushing shouldn't be necessary for RFCs, since they always get squash merged anyways
+    - With the previous approach, perhaps the main use case of force pushing was to reduce the PR items to be loaded, since commits also count towards the number of items loaded by GitHub.
+      This is obviously not necessary anymore.
+  - It would be good to protect the main branch for active RFCs, which could be done by requiring the RFC repo be moved to the NixOS organisation.

 # Alternatives
 [alternatives]: #alternatives